pdrummond/pauldrummond.dev/src/posts/confusion-with-immutability-08.md

 ---
 title: "Confusion with Immutability (2008)"
-date: "2019-09-03"
+date: "2020-05-09"
 ---

-Back in 2008, I wrote a post on the Clojure Google Group back when I was struggling to understand state and mutability and how to do things The Clojure Way.
+Back in 2008, I wrote a post on the Clojure Google Group back when I was trying to wrap myself around the idiomatic use of state and mutability in a functional language like Clojure.

 <!-- end -->